serokell/blog-posts/typed-th-in-ghc-9/article.md

 ## Conclusion

 In this post, we've seen the changes introduced in GHC 9 regarding Typed Template Haskell.
-We learned about two different ways to migrate typed Template Haskell code from GHC 8 to GHC 9 and analyzed their differences.
+We've learned about two different ways to migrate typed Template Haskell code from GHC 8 to GHC 9 and analyzed their differences.

 Using `th-compat` has a big advantage in being compatible with two compilers, besides having an interface similar to the one in GHC 9.
-On the other hand, if supporting GHC 8 is not necessary, it becomes an extra dependency in your project, being potentially unfamiliar to many users.
-The choice of which strategy to use will ultimately depend on your specific needs, but we hope to have shed a light on their pros and cons.
+On the other hand, if supporting GHC 8 is not necessary, it becomes an extra dependency in your project that's potentially unfamiliar to many users.
+The choice of which strategy to use will ultimately depend on your specific needs, but we hope to have shed light on their pros and cons.

-For more Haskell tutorials, you can check out our [Haskell articles](https://serokell.io/blog/haskell) or follow us on [Twitter](https://twitter.com/serokell) or [Medium](https://serokell.medium.com/).
+For more Haskell tutorials, you can check out our [Haskell articles](https://serokell.io/blog/haskell) or follow us on [Twitter](https://twitter.com/serokell) or [Dev](https://dev.to/serokell/).